 - Audience takeaway

-- Deliverables (Outdoor, Print, TV, etc.)
+- Deliverables (outdoor, print, TV, etc.)

-Now that you have a powerful SMP and all the information is down on paper, it's time to get your red pen out and slash some ink.
-Your job here is not to impress people with how much research and data you've collected.
+Now that all the information is down on paper, it's time to get the red pen out and make some edits.
+The job here is not to impress people with how much research and data has been collected.
+The creative brief should be just that—creatively written and concise.
+Cutting it to the bone, you should get rid of anything unnecessary.

-Your creative brief should be just that—creatively written and concise.
-Cut it to the bone.
-Get rid of anything unnecessary.
-You're aiming for one page.
+Creative briefs should be one page.
 There's rarely any need to go beyond that.
-All of that research you did—the product background and competitive ads—they are all support documents.
-They play no part in your creative brief.
+All of that research that was compiled—the product background and competitive ads—are all supporting documents.
+They play no part in the creative brief.
 Think of the brief as a rousing speech to stir up the troops and get them motivated.

-Get the Client's Approval
+Getting the Client's Approval